Daredevil (Marvel Comics series): 1960s

-Daredevil embarks on a series of adventures involving such villains as the Owl and the Purple Man.
-In issue #16 (May 1966), Daredevil meets Spider-Man, who will eventually become one of Daredevil's closest friends.
-A letter from Spider-Man unintentionally exposes Daredevil's secret identity, compelling him to adopt a third identity as his twin brother Mike Murdock, whose carefree, wisecracking personality more closely resembles the Daredevil guise than the stern, studious, and emotionally-withdrawn Matt Murdock.
-The "Mike Murdock" plotline was used to highlight the character's quasi-multiple personality disorder.
-This third identity was dropped in issues #41–42; Daredevil fakes Mike Murdock's death and claims he had trained a replacement Daredevil.
-The series' 31-issue run by writer-editor Stan Lee and penciller Gene Colan (beginning with issue #20) includes Daredevil #47, in which Murdock defends a blind Vietnam veteran against a frameup; Lee has cited it as one of his favorite stories.

 Matt discloses his secret identity to his girlfriend Karen Page in a story published in 1969.
 However, the revelation proves too much for her, and she breaks off the relationship.
 This was the first of several long-term breakups between Matt and Karen, who remains a recurring character up until her death in the late 1990s.

 Early 1970s: Gerry Conway era

 18-year-old Gerry Conway took over as writer with issue #72, and turned the series in a pulp science fiction direction.
 Conway also moved Daredevil to San Francisco beginning with Daredevil #86, and simultaneously brought on the Black Widow as a co-star for the series.